 Must Read: The Ultimate Guide to Perfect Muffins – A complete guide to baking your perfect vegan muffins with easy and delicious muffin recipes!

 Muffins are super easy to bake if you know how to bake them.
-And one of the greatest tips I can give you is not to overmix the batter.
-Overmixing the batter develops too much gluten and it will result in a rubbery and tough texture in baked goods.
-It can also cause muffins to not rise, hence flat and sad muffin tops.
+Here’s one of the most important tips I can share: don’t overmix your batter.
+It’s the secret to perfect muffins!
+Overmixing develops too much gluten, which can give your muffins a rubbery and tough texture and, sadly, flat muffin tops that just won’t rise.

 Use room temperature ingredients